storozhukBM/allocator/README.md

 1. remove notion of offset from all arenas
 1. bind arena to context.Context (with leak detector in future)
 1. byte slice allocation options
-    1. capacity management
-    1. append function
-    1. separate hiding header that can be resolved to []byte
     1. full slice copy to general heap option
     1. string cast option
     1. copy to heap with to string cast
 1. arena string allocation option from passed []byte
 1. whole documentation with notion of unsafe semantics
+1. create additional methods for allocation within limits that can accept to sizes (minSize, preferableSize).
+It can also try to fit allocation in currently available buffer
+1. think about optimization of append to consecutive byte slices

 Second Release
 1. instrumented arena